This post may contain affiliate links. Please read our disclosure policy.

 This has become a sure favorite in my household.
 Why not try making it for your next family dinner or gathering?

 Pork Tenderloin with Raspberry Sauce

-While the roast is cooking, prepare the sauce.
-Using the same pan with the heat reduced to low, cook the remaining ingredients for at least 10 minutes to allow the balsamic to reduce and the flavors to blend.
+- While the roast is cooking, prepare the sauce.
+Using the same pan that you seared the roast in with the heat reduced to low, cook the remaining sauce ingredients for at least 10 minutes to allow the balsamic to reduce and the flavors to blend.
 While the sauce is still hot, press through a fine mesh strainer to separate the solids.

 - To serve, slice the roast and then add sauce.
 Enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.